hostoo/hostoo-cache/readme.txt

 Nothing is stored within the WordPress file structure.

-= Does LiteSpeed Cache for WordPress work with OpenLiteSpeed? =
+= Does Hostoo Cache for WordPress work with OpenLiteSpeed? =

 Yes it can work well with OpenLiteSpeed, although some features may not be supported.
 See **Plugin Features** above for details.
 Any setting changes that require modifying the `.htaccess` file will require a server restart.